 The Hagia Sophia's story begins in 537 AD when it was constructed under the Byzantine Emperor Justinian I. Originally built as a cathedral, it was the world's largest and most spectacular Christian church for nearly a thousand years.
 Its architectural design was revolutionary, featuring a massive dome that seemed to float in the air.

-Bu then in 1453, the Ottoman Empire conquered Constantinople, and Sultan Mehmed II converted the Hagia Sophia into a mosque.
+But then in 1453, the Ottoman Empire conquered Constantinople, and Sultan Mehmed II converted the Hagia Sophia into a mosque.
 This transformation added minarets and Islamic calligraphy, blending Byzantine and Islamic art.
 In 1935, it was secularized and turned into a museum by the Republic of Turkey, reflecting its rich, multicultural history.

 However, in 2020, it was re-designated as a mosque, sparking global conversations about its role and significance.

-What is Hagia Sophia and why is it so famous?
+Why is Hagia Sophia famous?

 Is the Hagia Sophia a mosque or church?